rumca-js/youtube-link-embedder/README.md

 # YouTube Link Embedder

 This is a firefox Extension that allows you to view all YouTube videos.
+Even if it complains that ad blocker is enabled.

 It puts the video into iframe: